Federal Income Tax Withholding for Persons Employed by a Foreign Person

 U.S. citizens and resident aliens employed by a foreign person

-Remuneration for services paid to the employee who is a United States citizen or resident alien who performs services outside the United States for a foreign person are wages for U.S. federal income tax withholding purposes.
-However, such wages are not subject to the withholding of U.S. federal income taxes to the extent that such wages are already subject to the withholding of income taxes of a foreign country.
+Wages paid to a U.S. citizen or resident alien for services performed outside the United States for a foreign employer are subject to U.S. federal income tax.
+However, such wages are not subject to the U.S. federal income tax withholding to the extent that such wages are already subject to the income tax withholding of a foreign country.

 Wages are subject to withholding to the extent that they exceed the amount of the exclusion that the employee is entitled to under IRC section 911 (Refer to International Taxpayer - Foreign Earned Income Exclusion ).
-To claim the exemption from withholding under IRC section 911 a U.S. citizen employee must file Form 673, Statement for Claiming Benefits Provided by section 911 of the Internal Revenue Code with his/her employer.
+To claim the exemption from withholding under IRC section 911 a U.S. citizen employee must file Form 673, Statement for Claiming Benefits Provided by Section 911, with his/her employer.

 Note: In the case of wages paid to a United States resident alien, no exemption from income tax withholding is available for the amount of the exclusion that the employee would be entitled to under IRC section 911.